Personal Loans For Low Income Earners

 What happens if I have difficulty repaying my personal loan?

 If you think you won’t be able to make a personal loan payment, it’s best to contact the lender right away.
 They may be able to offer a solution, like smaller payments or a longer term.
-Things will only get worse when they have to chase after you.
-Which can lead to extra interest, late fees and, once the situation gets bad enough, debt collection and legal penalties.
+Things will only get worse when they have to chase after you, which can lead to extra interest, late fees and even debt collection or legal penalties.

 What is considered part-time work?